alttch/eva3/doc/sysapi.rst

 create_key - create API key
 ---------------------------

-API keys are defined statically in etc/<controller>_apikeys.ini file as well as can be created with API and stored in user database.
+API keys are defined statically in EVA registry config/<controller>/apikeys tree or can be created with API and stored in the user database.

-Keys with master permission can not be created.
+Keys with the master permission can not be created.

 ..  http:example:: curl wget httpie python-requests
     :request: http-examples/jrpc/sysapi/create_key.req-jrpc